 In this modern-day and time, people live with modern technological advancements to enhance their lifestyle.
 However, most technological advancements require electrical energy to run.
 Electricity has played a vital role in our society's development as it is used in almost everything we have.
 On the other hand, some people or communities could live without electricity.

 On mountains and other remote areas, there is limited-to-almost-none no access to electricity.
 Power generators are used in these places to have access to electrical energy.
 There are several types of generators which are listed below.
+We also recommend you read our review on pulsar generators!

 Types of generators